-A bariatric patient is an individual who is severely overweight (BMI 30-39.9) or morbidly obese (BMI>40).
+A bariatric patient is an individual who is morbidly obese (BMI>40).
 This may lead to severely decreased mobility and the development of a variety of additional health problems.

-A bariatric patient is one with a BMI over 30 and whose size and lack of mobility has effected their health.
+A bariatric patient is one with a BMI over 40 and whose size and lack of mobility has affected their health.

 Pressure mapping is an excellent way of assessing the risk faced by bariatric patients.
 Areas which are at risk for pressure ulceration can then be offloaded and monitored more closely.
 Beyond this, weight monitoring and regular skin assessment for areas of breakdown can help avoid or minimize wounds.

 To reduce the risk of pressure ulceration to the bariatric patient, the use of specialized offloading devices such as lifts, chairs, beds and commodes on a regular schedule is key.
 Additionally, it is important to clean and dry the patients skin folds multiple times daily to reduce maceration and skin breakdown and to assess skin conditions and any emerging ulcers or wounds.
 It is also important to provide the bariatric patient with adequate nutrition.

 Collins N, Craggs-Dino L. Obesity, Bariatric Surgery, and Wound Healing.
 Ostomy Wound Management.
 2011:12-16.